Hi guys!

-So, a couple months ago I went Hawaii and I tasted so many yummy delicious food there!
-I’m still hungry for all the foods in Hawaii!!!
+I went to Hawaii a couple of months ago, and I tasted so much delicious food there!
+I’m still hungry for all the food in Hawaii!

-I had to recreate Beef Udon- Nikutama Udon at home, other wise I will be spending $500 to taste a bowl of udon noodles every time when I crave it.
+I had to recreate Beef Udon—Nikutama Udon at home; otherwise, I would be spending $500 to taste a bowl of udon noodles every time I crave them.

-So, I made this recipe as a “Cheating” version, which is using lots of short cut.
-Hey, we all are busy, let’s not judge.
+So, I made this recipe as a “Cheating” version, which uses many shortcuts.
+Hey, we all are busy; let’s not judge.

-However, I made toppings from scratch though (even though you can buy one of the toppings from online as well, like tempura flakes), yeah, you can tell?
+However, I made toppings from scratch (even though you can buy one of the toppings online, like tempura flakes); yeah, you can tell.
 I like making problems for myself. lol

 First, onsen tamago.